-Following my first degree of BA (Hons) at Bath School of Art and Design, BathSpa University, 1998, I successfully completed an M.A. programme, which formally equipped me for life as a professional artist.
-I exhibit regularly and have enjoyed showing my work to wide audiences both here in the U.K., Europe and U.S.A.
-In 2011 I was awarded my PhD from Bath School of Art and Design after gaining AHRC funding through The Critical Topologies of Landscape Research Hub at Bath School of Art and Design.
+As a practicing artist I exhibit regularly and have enjoyed showing my work to wide audiences both here in the U.K. Europe and U.S.A.
+In 2011 I was awarded my PhD after gaining AHRC funding through The Critical Topologies of Landscape Research Hub, at Bath School of Art and Design.
 I have given many academic papers as an artist/researcher both here and abroad including OCAD Toronto, Canada and many European Universities.